 Consider the fact that a startup may not have accounts payable system in place to pay bills.
 Instead, someone on the small staff may have that job, along with many other tasks.
 One late or missed payment to a utility provider or supplier, and your startup could lose credit.
 The next thing you know, you’re having a tough time working with lenders.

 This is another instance when a high-risk merchant account comes in handy.
 At High Risk Pay, we’re used to dealing with companies that are just starting out and may have shaky processes in place.
 We know that it may take time for startups to catch up on their bills and show they can make on-time payments.
 Even knowing about these potential problems, high-risk merchant account providers like us are willing to accept the risks associated with startups.
+You may also check this, merchant account for e-commerce.

 Once bill-pay processes are in place, and the startup is humming along, the owner hopes that business booms.
 The best startups do see fast growth; that means your customers are buying what you’re selling.
 It also means you’re receiving a high volume of credit card payments.
 A sudden burst of credit card activity is apt to make some credit card processors nervous.
 Some may even freeze your account.
 That’s why high-risk merchant accounts are ideal for these situations because large volumes don’t scare these processors.
 They take bursts of sales in stride, satisfied that your business is doing what it’s supposed to — making money.